 Set the back ribs aside and lay the roast onto the plate, cut-side-down.

 Hold the roast with one hand and slice the meat with the other, cutting the meat in even strokes rather than sawing.

 Prime rib is traditionally sliced in half-inch-thick slices, though you can cut as thick or as thin as you desire.

 Carve only as much as you plan to serve.
 This will help the meat stay warm in case people want seconds.
 It is also easier to store and reheat the meat if it is left intact.

 How to Make Au Jus

 The one downside to smoking your prime rib is that there are no drippings for you to use when making an au jus.
 You may choose to serve this with horseradish or Yorkshire pudding and skip the au jus altogether.

 If having au jus is important to you, you can make a no-drippings au jus with just a few simple ingredients.

-- Our prime rib Christmas dinner usually includes au gratin potatoes, roasted Brussels sprouts, and a winter salad.
+- Our prime rib Christmas dinner usually includes au gratin potatoes, maple roasted butternut squash with cranberries, roasted Brussels sprouts, and a winter salad.